timmchi/react-lesson/README.md

 # Components

-Components are the building blocks of a React app.
+- Components are the building blocks of a React app.

+- There are many benefits to writing your code using components:

+  - They allow you to break down huge files into more manageable smaller parts
+  - Creating and using reusable components (e.g., buttons or input fields) can speed up your development
+  - You can separate logic from presentation, which helps when testing

 ## Example

-Let's practice breaking down a large piece of code into smaller components

-Gonna make a calculated error and introduce a bug somewhere, which I'm gonna fix with the console and console logs
+To practice what we've learned so far, let's do an exercise from University of Helsinki's Full Stack Open, which is a great resource to learn React.

+[Here](https://fullstackopen.com/en/part2/adding_styles_to_react_app) is the link to the page, and we are going to do exercises 2.18 and 2.19.

 # My Advice